 Pop artist and 'very determined to let you know she's got the range' singer Jessie J (the one who once did that song about money and then shaved her head for a bit) recently marked the end of a two-year hiatus with comeback video, "R.O.S.E.
 Confessional".
 Maybe you've seen it?
 If you haven't, here's a quick re-cap: she strokes her face and hair a lot, stares intently into the distance and says things like "I feel everything so deeply.
 It's a blessing and a curse" and "I don't want to make music anymore.
 I said that out loud.
 Wow".
 It's real *pensive*.
 And it's also in a field of wheat!

 If you've been paying any kind of attention to pop music, you'll have seen that crop fields are increasingly becoming associated with an image-cleansing attempt at a career revamp.
-Earlier this year Miley Cyrus relaunched her next phase with the wholesome-looking video for "Malibu", and real wheat heads will remember when Rihanna shot the video for "We Found Love" in a field in 2011 (and was later kicked off the land after the Irish farmer who owned it felt her "state of undress was becoming inappropriate").
-So why does an open field of crops equal a revamp?
+Earlier this year Miley Cyrus relaunched her next 'I'm not wearing blackness as a costume anymore I guess!' phase with the wholesome-looking video for "Malibu", and real wheat heads will remember when Rihanna shot the video for "We Found Love" in a field in 2011 (and was later kicked off the land after the Irish farmer who owned it felt her "state of undress was becoming inappropriate").
+So why does an open field of crops = revamp?
 Is agriculture the new pop culture barometer?
 We asked some farmers about what they make of the whole "wheat field as image cleanser" situation.